neapsix/neapsix.github.io/content/posts/2021/20211121_Best_Backup_Client_III/index.md

 ![Data received](images/5-restore_netstat.svg)

 Duplicity used less bandwidth but took much longer to restore than the other applications.
 In a restore scenario, using less bandwidth is probably not a benefit.
-If you have to do a full restore, the goal is to get up and running quickly, not minimize disruption on the network.
+If you have to do a full restore, the goal is to get up and running quickly, not to minimize disruption on the network.

 ### Selected CPU and Memory Usage Results